 Rimmel • Glam Eyes HD Shadows • Eye Shadow

-Age: 18 & Under Skin: Normal, Fair Hair: Blond Eyes: Blue
+Age: 18 & Under Skin: Very Dry, Fair Hair: Blond, Straight Eyes: Blue

 Ive got the 007 'heart of gold' rimmel HD eyeshadow and I don't understand why people aren't giving this product full lip sticks for everything.

 So lets start with the packaging, well the Union Jack lay out definitely drew me in.
 And it was just too good to resist and especially since it was so cheap.
 And I have to say I don't know what all the fuss is about, in my opinion the design doesn't make it hard to use at all but I don't recommend using the sponge applicator that comes with it because it usually mop lies too thickly.
 Instead I just use my regular eyeshadow brush.

 The eyeshadow itself is really good.
 The colours all go together and it stays on basically all day.
 It's not sparkly but sort of shimmery which is nice.